Popular Activities at Holiday Retirement

 Think foosball with real players and pool noodles.
 Residents are divided into two teams.
 Each team gets its own colored pool noodles.
 Team members sit in chairs on their designated side, and try to get a ball through the other team’s goal.

-A great way to break the ice for new residents, in yarn introductions, one resident tosses a ball of yarn to another resident and introduces themselves.
+A great way to break the ice for new residents is yarn introductions.
+One resident tosses a ball of yarn to another resident and introduces themselves.
 That resident then tosses the yarn ball to a person who hasn’t introduced themselves.
 The end result is a huge web of yarn that illustrates how we’re all connected and should support one another.
 If a single person pulls the yarn it affects the entire yarn web, and if you cut it, the web falls apart.

 Our independent living residents tend to love a little good-natured competition.
 Some of our most popular games include bingo, bean bag baseball, Wii football, balloon volleyball, and board games.